Partner and interested nitric acid producers

 In addition to the introduction of national regulations, the global trend towards climate-friendly transformation will continue to affect global trade.
 Governments and international entities, for example, the European Union, demonstrate a strong tendency to cooperate and trade with partners that contribute to the Paris Agreement targets and lower their emissions.

-NACAG’s offer
+NACAG’s approach

 NACAG advises plant operators on technical solutions for emissions reduction best suitable for each production facility.
 To this end, its experts conduct pre-feasibility studies outlining all possible technical solutions with their advantages and disadvantages.